In this section we introduce the notion of formal series in noncommuting variables, which is the central mathematical object of our formalisation.

 -‿cong f≈g = ·-cong R-refl f≈g

-The unary minus operator allows us to define left and right additive inverses.
+The unary minus operator gives rise to right additive inverses with respect to addition.

 -‿inverseʳ : RightInverse _≈_ 𝟘 (-_) _+_